phpbb/documentation/development/extensions/tutorial_notifications.rst

 So if you have multiple notification types that should show up as a single type in the user's preferences, you can set the same ``id`` on all those types.

-If you do not wish to display this notification in the user's preferences, you can omit this function.
+If you do not wish to display this notification in the user's preferences, you can omit this variable.
-Also make sure to set the is_available_ to ``false`` then.
+In that case also make sure to set the is_available_ to ``false``.

 .. code-block:: php